itsays-zqc/my-website/docs/faq/Physics/solver.md

 * Calculate the propagation of electromagnetic waves and the field distribution of harmonic modes with high accuracy.
 * The calculation cost is relatively low.

-The mode profile of the waveguide using FDE is shown in the following figure.
+The mode profile of the waveguide using FDE is shown in the following figure.a
 ![](FDE_yz.png)
 ## EME